Family Safari in Namibia

-Namibia is a wonderful choice for a family vacation: it’s safe, easy to travel around on a self-guided journey and offers a wealth of attractions and activities that will delight outdoorsy kids.
-Namibia also has a much lower malaria risk than many other southern African countries.
-There are fun things to do with kids of any age: nature walks, wildlife spotting and sand dune scrambling for young ones, and multi-day hiking, sandboarding, quad biking, animal tracking and sky diving for teenagers.
+There are fun things to do with kids of all ages: nature walks, wildlife spotting and sand dune boarding for young ones, and multi-day hiking, sandboarding, quad biking, animal tracking and sky diving for teenagers.

-It’s a good idea to just pick two or three destinations and spend longer at each one rather than trying to see all the highlights of Namibia at once, as driving distances in Namibia are very long and you won’t get the most out of your family holiday if most of it is spent in the car with the kids getting restless in the backseat.
+It’s a good idea to just pick two or three destinations and spend longer at each one rather than trying to see all the highlights of Namibia at once, as driving distances in Namibia are very long and you won’t get the most out of your family Safari in Namibia if most of it is spent in the car with the kids getting restless in the backseat.

 Take note of lodges’ policies regarding game drives with children – many lodges have a minimum age limit for young children on a game drive vehicle, and some lodges won’t accept children under a certain age at all.